 This post contains affiliate links, which I earn a small comission from.
 These are provided for your convenience, and the price isn’t increased at all.

-Day 7 of my acrylic pouring color theory series totally reminds me of a martian beach landscape with its rippling tides, flowing water, and foamy edges.
-This type of piece has the ability to bring so much texture into a room that it could easily become a focal point.
+This beautiuful funnel pour, Day 7 of my acrylic pouring color theory series, totally reminds me of a martian beach landscape with its rippling tides, flowing water, and foamy edges.
+Funnel pours are so much fun and pieces like this have the ability to bring so much texture into a room as some fun DIY wall art!

 - Tridadic Complementary – Orange, Violet, Green